-For those of us who still have some way to go on our personal yoga journeys (which is basically everyone), one of the questions that go through our minds at least once or twice a month is, “am I ready for hot yoga?”
+For those of us who still have some way to go on our personal yoga journeys (which is basically everyone), one of the questions that go through our minds at least once or twice a month is, “Am I ready for hot yoga?”

 Hot yoga takes the challenge of regular yoga to the next level by introducing additional environmental stress.
 Still, in some ways, those stressors can actually add to and enhance the depth of your practice.

-I’ve had the pleasure of talking with many different yogis and, while there are a few different opinions on the matter, I’m here to tell you that you’re never ready.
+I’ve had the pleasure of talking with many different yogis, and while there are a few different opinions on the matter, I’m here to tell you that you’re never ready.
 Nothing, and I mean nothing, can prepare you for the challenge of hot yoga.

 That’s a joke — sort of.